sidmishraw/amc-proto/README.md

-# A protoype webapplication of theatre task management
+# A protoype webapplication for theatre task management
 ### WIP